prg6useless/E-Commerce_React/README.md

 An E-commerce Website built using React, CommerceJS and Stripe

+All the backend is handled by CommerceJS

+To learn more about CommerceJS : https://commercejs.com/

-Create a lib folder inside src and create a commerce.js file inside it.
+Create a lib folder inside the src folder and create a commerce.js file inside it.

+src/lib/commerce.js

-Create .env file with the following code:
+Create a .env file in the root directory with the following code:

     REACT_APP_CHEC_PUBLIC_KEY = your commerceJS API key